Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

    >### Securities and Privacy
     >>Field Encryption/Decryption Algorithm

 Unless explicitly decided otherwise, confidential information such as account number, card number, passwords etc. should be encrypted prior to exchanging with UCG.
 The wallet app server has to encrypt the messages using the public key (that will be shared by UCG) and sent to UCG.
-The required steps for encrypting the sensitive information are;
+The steps required for encrypting the sensitive information are:

- - The cipher algorithm is setup to use “RSA/None/PKCS1Padding”
+ - The cipher algorithm is setup to use “RSA/None/PKCS1Padding.”
- - The sensitive data, such as credit card account number, should be encrypted with the cipher algorithm using the shared public key
+ - The sensitive data, such as credit card account number, should be encrypted with the cipher algorithm using the shared public key.
- - The encrypted string should then be Base64 encoded
+ - The encrypted string should then be Base64 encoded.
- - The final encoded string value  replaces the sensitive data
+ - The final encoded string value  replaces the sensitive data.
- - The encoded string is used by UCG to retrieve the sensitive data
+ - The encoded string is used by UCG to retrieve the sensitive data.

 >### Currencies